RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 Do we need a [*Miller* test][miller_test] for violence?
 If regulation is required, who should regulate?
 The government?
 Industry groups, like the [Motion Picture Association of America (MPAA)][mpaa] or the [Entertainment Software Ratings Board (ESRB)][esrb]?
 Or shall we allow civil liability in the form of tort suits against content providers who publish material that arguably amounts to incitement to violence?

 In *Ginsberg v.
 New York* (discussed below), the Supreme Court upheld a New York statute that regulated obscenity-for-minors, prohibiting the sale of *sexual* material that, while not obscene to adults, would be obscene from the perspective of a child.

-Using some of language, California passed a law banning the sale of violent video games to minors.
+Using some of the same language,
+California passed a law banning the sale of violent video games to minors.
 It was immediately challenged in court by a consortium of video game and software companies, who eventually took their case all the way to the United States Supreme Court.

 ## *Brown v.
 Entertainment Merchants*